 She looked around an empty dirt road, her duffel bag on her shoulder.

-It was only half past eight, but everything looked dead, as if there was no life to the town.
+It was only half-past eight, but everything looked dead as if there was no life in the town.

 As the bus drove away, Kane turned to see a very poor excuse for a shop.